Monday of Holy Week | Touching Wounds, Touching Hope

 We concluded our visit with a stations of the cross or Viacrusis, aptly renamed “Viacrisis.”
 For the Fifth Station, Padre Melo and his people reflected that international solidarity is their Simon of Cyrene.
 For me, the courageous Honduran people pursuing justice are a beacon of hope for our own broken nation, offering a sliver of light even before the stone is rolled away.

-Jean Stokan serves as justice coordinator for immigration and nonviolence with the Sisters of Mercy of the Americas and is on the National Council for Pax Christi USA.
-She has led many dozens of delegations to Central America, as well as the U.S.-Mexico border, and advocates on immigration policy issues in Washington, D.C.
-She is married to Scott Wright and has a daughter who is a 3rd-year social work major at Loyola University Chicago.
+Jean Stokan serves as on the justice team with the Sisters of Mercy of the Americas, and as vice-chair of the National Council for Pax Christi USA: National Catholic Peace Movement.
+She has led many dozens of delegations to Central America and the U.S.-Mexico border, and advocates on immigration policy issues in Washington, D.C.
+She is married to Scott Wright and has a daughter who is a senior social work major at Loyola University Chicago.